 - Uvr-D: It also refers as helicase enzyme which unwinds the DNA and chops the damaged DNA segment.

 - DNA polymerase-I: It fills the gap by synthesizing new DNA base pairs through its 5’-3’ polymerization activity.

 - DNA ligase: It seals the gap between the DNA fragments.

 In NER, the formation of pyrimidine dimer occurs in the base sequence of DNA as a result of physical change or UV-rays.
 The method of nucleotide excision repair involves the following steps:

 A thymine=thymine dimer forms as a result of UV-radiation.
 Uvr-B enzyme unites with the Uvr-C and forms Uvr-BC complex, to remove the dimer.
-The formation of Uvr-BC requires energy in the form of ATP.
+The formation of Uvr-BC complex gets energy by the hydrolysis of ATP molecule.
 Uvr-BC subunit scans and recognizes the damage in the DNA segment.

 Then, Uvr-B enzyme loads the Uvr-C enzyme, which will act as an endonuclease enzyme.
 Thus, Uvr-C enzyme will form a cleavage site for the further processing of DNA.
 This process also requires the utilization of energy.

 Uvr-D then binds to the cleavage site and unwinds and cleaves the damaged DNA segment.
 An enzyme Uvr-D works like helicase-II, as it performs unwinding of the mutated portion.
 It also makes the use of ATP.

 DNA polymerase-I then fulfils the gap created by the Uvr-D helicase enzyme, by adding new DNA through its 5’-3’ polymerization activity.
 At last, DNA ligase seals the gap between the DNA fragments.